Table of Contents

 It is advisable to verify the coding of selected cases by repeating the process with an independent coder.
 This provides means for verification of both the coder’s work and the functionality of your coding scheme.

-If a series of responses requires more than one field or if the response is very complex (for example a detailed description of one´s occupation), it is advisable to apply a coding scheme distinguishing between major, secondary and any possible lower level categories.
+If a series of responses require more than one field or if the response is very complex (for example a detailed description of one´s occupation), it is advisable to apply a coding scheme distinguishing between major, secondary and any possible lower level categories.
 The first digit of the code identifies a major category, the second digit can distinguish specific responses within the major categories, etc.

 Consider the following ...